 We've discussed in the past the things to look for when buying a homestead property, but what should you do if you're trying to prepare your home to sell it?
 We're discussing why, even if you don't think you'll sell, these things are important to consider.

-I know there are many of you who are thinking about selling your homes and buying a homestead property or something that gives you the ability to expand your modern homestead skills, or maybe you've already purchased a homestead many years ago, and what you thought was suited to your needs then, isn't cutting it anymore.
+I know there are many of you who are thinking about selling your homes and buying a homestead property or something that gives you the ability to expand your modern homestead skills (like our new 40-acre homestead), or maybe you've already purchased a homestead many years ago, and what you thought was suited to your needs then, isn't cutting it anymore.

 Even if you're not thinking of moving for a few years, this podcast episode will hopefully be helpful for you.